Work From Home and Privacy Challenges: What Do Workers Face and What are They Doing About it?: Results

 \subsection{Participants}

 We screened 517 participants.
 Out of those, 244 met the inclusion criteria and were invited to take the main survey, and 228 completed the main survey.
-We excluded 14 invalid responses.
+We excluded 14 invalid responses: 5 showed a pattern of very low-quality answers in the open-ended questions indicating inattention; 2 reported they do not share camera, microphone, or screen in any of their meetings in response to screening Q.15--Q.17; 3 duplicate responses; 2 finished the main survey in less than 3 minutes (well below the average time to complete the survey); one response had a technical error; and one reported in the comment at the end of the survey that they misunderstood some questions (our survey purposefully did not have a back button to edit the answers).
 We ended up with 214 completed and valid responses included in our analysis.

-Out of the 214 participants in the final dataset, 116 (54.2\%) were males, 94 (43.9\%) were females, 3 (1.4\%) were non-binary, and one preferred not to answer.
-Their ages ranged from 18 to 74 years, with a majority (69.2\%) falling between 25 to 44 years old.
-In compliance with our screening requirements, all participants were professional workers (full-time or part-time employees, self-employed, freelancers, or business owners), who had been working from home one or more days per week for at least 3 months (at the time of the survey), were not performing their reported jobs through crowdworking platforms such as Prolific and MTurk,\footnote{As these differ from the traditional work model and relationships (e.g. with managers and colleagues) that we assumed when we developed our survey's scenarios.} were communicating with others via conferencing tools such as Zoom at least once every few WFH weeks, used a device that has a screen (smartphone, tablet, laptop or PC), were using video conference software (e.g. Zoom) to facilitate WFH.
-See~\autoref{tab:demographics} in~\autorefappendix{sec:more_results} for further demographic details.
+Of the 214 participants in the final dataset, 116 (54.2\%) were males, 94 (43.9\%) were females, 3 (1.4\%) were non-binary, and one preferred not to answer.
+Their ages ranged from 18 to 74 years, and the majority (69.2\%) fell between 25 and 44 years old.
+In compliance with our screening requirements, all participants were professional workers (full-time or part-time employees, or self-employed, freelancers, or business owners); had been working from home one or more days per week for at least 3 months (at the time of the survey); were not performing their reported jobs through crowdworking platforms such as Prolific and MTurk\footnote{These differ from the traditional work model and relationships (e.g. with managers and colleagues) that we assumed when we developed our survey's scenarios.}; were communicating with others via conferencing tools such as Zoom at least once every few WFH weeks; were using a device that has a screen (smartphone, tablet, laptop or PC) and were using video conference software (e.g. Zoom) to facilitate WFH.